afghanelyas/Final_Project_Docs/content/002-chapter_2.md

 defines a function of a system or its component.
 A function is described as a set of inputs, the behavior, and outputs.
-Functional requirements may be calculations, technical details, data manipulation and processing and other specific functionality that define what a system is supposed to accomplish.
+Functional requirements may be calculations, technical details, data manipulation and processing and other ecific functionality that define what a system is supposed to accomplish.
-* 1- Remove unnecessary packages form Laravel Project
+1. Remove unnecessary packages form Laravel Project
-* 2- Application Authentication(Registeration, login, logout)
+2. Application Authentication(Registeration, login, logout)
-* 3- Implement the activity log package for the all API request
+3. Implement the activity log package for the all API request
-* 4- setupe the Posgress SQL in local.
+4.  setupe the Posgress SQL in local.
 Create the Postman collectin
-* 5- Block user account after unusual logins
+5. Block user account after unusual logins
-* 6- User verification.
+6. User verification.
 User porfile
-* 7- Create class
+7. Create class
-* 8- Create subject seeder
+8. Create subject seeder
-* 9- Attach subjects to class seeder and factory
+9. Attach subjects to class seeder and factory
-* 10- Add the class to education.
+10. Add the class to education.
 Score seeder
-* 11- Student seeder
+11. Student seeder
-* 12- Class seeder and factory
+12. Class seeder and factory
-* 13- Subject seeder
+13. Subject seeder
-* 14- location agent
+14. location agent
-* 15- disable the disposable emails
+15. disable the disposable emails
-* 16- Custom subject
+16. Custom subject
-* 17- Education year
+17. Education year
-* 18- Validate the student attendance according the education year data
+18. Validate the student attendance according the education year data
-* 19- generate result sheet
+19. generate result sheet
-* 20- Generate Excel of result (package or tool)
+20. Generate Excel of result (package or tool)
-* 21- Pupulate the result form students
+21. Pupulate the result form students
-* 22- Generate ordinatry number bassed on the calss
+22. Generate ordinatry number bassed on the calss
-* 23- Generate ordinary number based on the class
+23. Generate ordinary number based on the class
-* 24- Make the dynamic the result sheet (پارچه)

-### Non-functional Requirements of our project
+24. Make the dynamic the result sheet (پارچه)   ### Non-functional Requirements of our project

 Non-functional requirements of this system cover all the remaining require- ments which are not covered by the functional requirements[4].
 They specify criteria that judge the operation of this system, rather than specific be- haviours, like: When user logged in, if again users accessing his/her account don’t need to login again.
 Non-functional requirements are: Configure the rutes files to merchant and API.
-* 1- Setup the sentry for error reporting.
+1. Setup the sentry for error reporting.
-* 2- Localize the validation message and properties.
+2. Localize the validation message and properties.
-* 3- User profile middleware.
+3. User profile middleware.
-* 4- User suspension middleware.
+4. User suspension middleware.
-* 5- Class subject middleware.
+5. Class subject middleware.

 ### System Modeling
 System modeling is the process of developing abstract models of a system,